-Privileged Access Management (PAM) is an area of identity security that helps organisations maintain complete control and visibility over their most critical systems and data.
+Privileged Access Management (PAM) is an area of identity security that helps organizations maintain complete control and visibility over their most critical systems and data.
 A robust PAM solution ensures that all user actions, including those taken by privileged users, are monitored and can be audited in case of a security breach.

 Privileged account abuse presents one of today’s most critical security challenges and is increasingly the hacker’s favoured way of breaching your defences and has become a critical priority for IT security teams.